Tea culture: United Kingdom

-The British are the third-largest per capita consumers of tea in the world, with each person consuming on average 1.9 kg per year.
+The British are the fourth-largest per capita consumers of tea in the world, with each person consuming on average 1.9 kg per year.
 Tea is usually black tea served with milk and often with sugar.
 Strong tea served with milk and optionally one or more teaspoons of sugar, usually in a mug, is commonly referred to as builder's tea for its association with builders and, more broadly, with the working class.
 Much of the time in the United Kingdom, tea drinking is not the delicate, refined cultural expression that the rest of the world imagines—a cup (or commonly a mug) of tea is something drunk frequently throughout the day.
 This is not to say that the British do not have a more formal tea ceremony, but tea breaks are an essential part of the working day.
-The term is often shortened to 'tea', indicating a break.
-This term was exported to the game of cricket and consequently to most other countries of the former British Empire.
+The term is often shortened to "tea," indicating a break.
+This term was exported to the game of cricket and, consequently, to most other countries of the former British Empire.